Lara Trump Leads Charge Against Puppy Mills

-Lara Trump, daughter-in-law to President Donald Trump is leading a charge against puppy mills — or commercial dog breeding facilities — some of which have a terrible reputation for caring for the animals they house.
+Lara Trump, daughter-in-law to President Donald Trump, is leading a charge against puppy mills — or commercial dog breeding facilities — some of which have a terrible reputation for caring for the animals they house.

-In an editorial for the Washington Examiner, Trump and other animal advocates Reps.
-Matt Gaetz, Brian Mast and former Florida attorney general Pam Bondi called for a government-wide crackdown on the operations.
+In an editorial for the Washington Examiner, Trump, Reps.
+Matt Gaetz and Brian Mast, and former Florida attorney general Pam Bondi called for a government-wide crackdown on the operations.

-The article said that in March, the Department of Agriculture proposed a new rule that would require federally licensed dog breeders to have their dogs undergo a “hands-on veterinary exam,” provide a constant supply of fresh water and vaccinate them against deadly diseases.
+The article said that in March, the Department of Agriculture proposed a new rule that would require federally licensed dog breeders have their dogs undergo a “hands-on veterinary exam,” provide a constant supply of fresh water, and vaccinate them against deadly diseases.
 The proposal would also prevent puppy mills that have had their licenses revoked or have been found with unacceptable conditions from getting a new license.

 The editorial explained how puppy mills “churn out puppies” to sell online and in pet stores across the nation.